malloc-error/mugen-distribution/README.md

 # MUGEN (Mini UnGame ENgine): A JavaScript library for creative coding and animation instruction
 The MUGEN library is an extremely simple "ungame" engine.
 It lets novice developers quickly bring their art and character designs to life as a small, single-page, game-like experience on the web.
-It is not meant for full game development, but is instead a pedagogical tool for teaching beginner-to-intermediate web coding in the context of an art/design/creative technology course.
+It is not meant for full game development, but is instead a pedagogical tool to let beginner-to-intermediate coders practice CSS and gain experience using a JavaScript library in an art/design context.
 ## Live link
 View a live demo (with rather rough placeholder graphics) at <a href="https://malloc-error.github.io/mugen/" target="_blank">malloc-error.github.io/mugen</a>
 ## Features